projectgranary/docs/learning-grnry-1/tracking-data/README.md

 Current Tracking methods:

 * Google Analytics for Web Tracking by using a Snowplow plugin
-* Firebase Analytics by using Firebase Cloudfunctions to send conversion events to our endpoint
+* Firebase Analytics by using Firebase Cloud Functions to send conversion events to our endpoint
 * Snowplow for App and Web Tracking